mcknasty/include-js/README.md

     your_target: {
       options: { // optional
         prefix: '', // prefix for path to js-files.
 May be you want prepend ../ or something else
-        required: ['array of js-file for include to all templates at this target'] },
+        required: ['array of js-file for include to all templates at this target'],
+        force: false // true - include file if not exists },
       files: {
         'path-to-template': ['array of js-files to include']